chrisrink10/mumpy/README.md

 routines in the Routines section below.

 Other command line options are available by invoking the `--help` parameter.
+Users can enter a routine at a certain tag and specify input parameters now.
+Use the `-f` parameter to specify a routine.
+Optionally, users can specify a tag to use with `-t` and a list of space-delimited arguments with the `-a` parameter.
+Summoning the `AskQuestion^LEARNM` function given at the end of this document can be done with the following command:

+    ./mumpy.py -f LEARNM -r -t AskQuestion -a "What time is it?"
+10

 ## MUMPS Primer
 I will provide a basic MUMPS primer for users who are unfamiliar with